 One pack will help a family of four in Kalebuka.
 This small item will change the lives of 40,000 people, making clean drinking water a basic human right, available to all.

 My name is Chouchou Bakona and I have eight children.
 At the beginning, we drew water in small shallow water wells.
-My children were always sick, but since I’ve drawn water at the Malaika well, my children do not get sick anymore.
+My children were always sick, but since I’ve drawn water at the Malaika wells, my children do not get sick anymore.

 My name is Lutula and I am a mother of seven children here in Kalebuka.
 We had no drinking water and to get water we had to walk kilometers away, but thanks to Malaika I can now draw water near my house.
 This water is clean to drink and cook with.